-Jonathan, an FPC member, works with CRU’s MK2MK (Missionary Kid To Missionary Kid) program.
-This ministry is directed toward families in ministry, helping missionary kids on a global basis through conferences, team activities, site visits and even annual mission trips and personal mentoring.
+Jonathan, an FPC member, works with Cru's MK2MK (Missionary Kid To Missionary Kid) program.
+This ministry is directed toward coming alongside missionary kids as they impact their world for Christ.
+MK2MK primarily does this through conferences, site visits, team activities, annual mission trips and personal mentoring.
 Their mission is to build a global spiritual community of MKs who impact their world for Christ.
-A team was recently sent to Thailand to serve at a conference for staff all over Asia.
-These conferences bless the staff and give needed encouragement to missionary kids, in addition to empowering MKs to engage in active ministry in their home communities
+In the current COVID-19 crisis, mk2mk is providing critical care for Cru staff families who are affected all around the world.
+This ministry is among the response Cru is offering for affected families who need critical care.

 We asked Jonathan these questions to help describe his ministry.

 I work with an organization called mk2mk.
 We are a ministry of Cru (Campus Crusade for Christ International).

 Our ministry focuses on fulfilling the great commission by working directly with MKs.
 Our goal is to be able to